This skill station covers:

 Continued, ‘apnoeic’ oxygenation during the intubation attempt is now gaining traction as a routine intervention.
 This is most simply delivered via standard nasal cannulae, and has been shown to increase the time to desaturation in two anaesthetic studies at a flow rate of 5L.min-1.9,10 A more recent study using humidified oxygen at a flow rate of 70L.min-1, termed Transnasal Humidified Rapid-Insufflation Ventilatory Exchange (THRIVE), achieved complete maintenance of oxygen saturations for very long periods (median time 14 minutes, range 5-65 minutes) in 25 ENT patients, 12 of whom were obese, and nine had stridor.11 Current recommendations suggest a flow rate of 15L.min-1 via standard nasal cannulae,8 a practice that appears to be well tolerated, even in awake patients.12

-Two-curve theory goes a long way to explaining difficulties with visualisation of the glottis (due to a pronounced primary curve and/or an up sloping vestibule axis) and with delivery of the tracheal tube (due to a pronounced secondary curve).
-Understanding this theory can therefore help us trying to overcome these difficulties, for example, with correct positioning, external laryngeal manipulation, and the use of stylets and bougies.
+Thinking about the primary and secondary curves helps to explain difficulties with visualisation of the glottis (due to a pronounced primary curve and/or an up sloping vestibule axis) and with delivery of the tracheal tube (due to a pronounced secondary curve).
+Understanding this can therefore help us trying to overcome these difficulties, for example, with correct positioning, external laryngeal manipulation, and the use of stylets and bougies.

 When managing these difficulties during the intubation attempt, it can be helpful to break tracheal intubation down into three stages as described by Richard Levitan:13